Avanti-Software/api-docs/docs/intro.md

 We would love to hear any feedback about your experience using the Avanti API.
 Please email us at [AppFeedback@avanti.ca](mailto:appfeedback@avanti.ca) to help us improve our API.

-## Need Support
+## Need Help

 Having issues using the Avanti API?
-Please reach out to [Avanti Support](mailto:support@avanti.ca) if you are a client requiring assistance.
-Before contacting support, please do your due diligence and review the API documentation in its entirety.
+Please reach out to [Avanti Care](https://help.avanti.ca/support/tickets/new) if you are a client requiring assistance.
+Before contacting Care, please do your due diligence and review the API documentation in its entirety.